Evelyn J. Mackin

 Behavioral Objectives: A detailed set of 51 behavioral learning objectives has been established to guide the Fellow’s learning experience.
 Stipend: The Fellow will receive a total stipend of $9,000 for the six month period.

 Application Instructions: Applicants will be required to submit academic transcripts, three letters of recommendation, curriculum vitae and a letter stating prior hand therapy experience and goals.
-All applications must be submitted to Ms. Lauren DeTullio, OTR/L, CHT, Director of Therapy, The Philadelphia Hand Center, PC, 950 Pulaski Drive., Suite 100, King of Prussia, PA 19406.
+All applications must be submitted to Ms. Lauren DeTullio, OTR/L, CHT, Director of Therapy, Philadelphia Hand to Shoulder Center, 950 Pulaski Drive., Suite 100, King of Prussia, PA 19406.
 You may click here to download the Fellowship Application online.

 The deadline for completed submissions is September 1, 2022 for the January 2, 2023 start date and March 1, 2023 for the July 5, 2023 start date.
 The Fellow will be notified no later than November 15, 2022 for the January 2, 2023 start date and April 15, 2023 for the July 2, 2023 start date.